A group of students gathered around discussing their work. There are writing pens and notebooks open on the table.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

 This course is delivered in three terms of ten weeks each.
-In each term, students study 40 credits comprised of either one or two modules.
-There are specialisations within modules, where students can explore the areas that most interest them.
+In each term, you will study 40 credits comprised of either one or two modules.
+Within these modules, you will have the opportunity to specialise in areas that interest you the most.

 Scheduled contact hours in the classroom range between approximately six and ten hours per week per module, depending upon level of study and the complexity of the material being taught.
-Students can expect to take part in interactive sessions comprising of lectures, seminars, workshops, and peer-led seminar discussions.
-The course blends theoretical, practitioner and professional development across the years to enable students to apply their knowledge and skills in the real-world environment and become future leaders.
+You can expect to take part in interactive sessions comprising of lectures, seminars, workshops, and peer-led seminar discussions.
+The course blends theoretical, practitioner and professional development, allowing you to apply your knowledge and skills in a real-world settings and prepare you for a leadership role in the future.

-In addition to timetabled sessions, students spend an average of 30-34 hours a week on their studies which may include weekly asynchronous learning activities for each module, undertaking wider reading, using the University’s library, individual tutorial time with staff, working with peers, and preparing work for summative assessments.
+In addition to timetabled sessions, you will spend an average of 30-34 hours a week on your studies which may include weekly asynchronous learning activities for each module, undertake wider reading, using the University’s library, individual tutorial time with staff, working with peers, and preparing work for summative assessments.

 Teaching is delivered by our distinguished academic team, composed of experienced professionals and renowned academics.
-We provide insightful guidance, fostering critical thinking, and analytical skills.
-We are not just educators but mentors who are invested in your success, offering personalised attention and supporting your academic and professional aspirations.
+They will provide insightful guidance, fostering critical thinking, and analytical skills.
+They are not just educators but mentors who are invested in your success, offering personalised attention and supporting your academic and professional aspirations.

 Assessments may include reading diaries, critical reviews, case analyses, portfolios, posters, podcasts, policy documents, conflict mapping exercises, resilience analysis and evaluations of projects, geo-political crisis response reports, digital scrapbooks, simulated debates, independent research and practitioner and professional based tools and applications.

-These assessment methods optimise learning and skill development for a diverse range of learners with unique needs and preferences, and to enable students to build a wide array of skills to thrive in the workplace.
-This will help to ensure that students are exposed to the different types of tasks they might encounter in the workplace and have the opportunities to build the skills and confidence to manage these effectively.
+These assessment methods optimise your learning and skill development for a diverse range of learners with unique needs and preferences, and enable you to build a wide array of skills to thrive in the workplace.
+This will help you to ensure that you are exposed to the different types of tasks you encounter in the workplace providing you the opportunities to build on your skills and confidence to manage these effectively.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.